Skip to content

 To create a GOAP agent, you need to:

-In the following example, GOAP handles the high-level planning (outline → draft → review → publish), while the LLM performs the actual content generation within each action.
+In the following example, GOAP handles the high-level planning for creating an article (outline → draft → review → publish), while the LLM performs the actual content generation within each action.

 // Define a state for content creation